 Favourite all time players: Alex Watson, Rodney Jack, Kevin Hill, Scotty Partridge, Tony Bedeau, Alex Russell, Elliott Benyon, Danny Stevens, Rene Howe, Jamie Reid but if i’m going for my all time favourite, for a masterclass in goalkeeping and just being superb it has to be Neville Southall.
 He was a class act in those 2 seasons with us.

 Best TUFC memory: My best memory was the play off final 2009; returning to league status, Chrissie Hargreaves ran the midfield that day, scored a cracking goal and the imperious Tim Sills goal sealed the victory but it’s run a very close second to the Barnet away game of May, 2001, that winner stays up clash and the whole day was just brilliant, even that heart in mouth 2nd half when Barnet got 2 back and laid siege to our goal.
 I had a piece of Barnet turf and watered it for a couple of years!

-Worst TUFC memory: My worst memory: as a Torquay follower I can say that some of the football under Gary Owers was miserable that stays fresh in the memory but I think the play off final at Wembley 1998, we had such high expectations, were all ebullient and hopeful, we had a very good team that season but Torquay Utd did a classic Torquay Utd and just didn’t turn up, Cambridge put 2 players on Rodney Jack, they scored one and that was that.
+Worst TUFC memory: My worst memory: as a Torquay follower I can say that some of the football under Gary Owers was miserable that stays fresh in the memory but I think the play off final at Wembley 1998, we had such high expectations, were all ebullient and hopeful, we had a very good team that season but Torquay Utd did a classic Torquay Utd and just didn’t turn up, Colchester put 2 players on Rodney Jack, they scored one and that was that.
 Dejected and a very long coach journey back to the bay.
 Alcohol was our friend.

 Favourite spot at Plainmoor: is the halfway line on the Pop side terrace and while these days I’ve opted for the comfort of a season ticket seat up on Bristow’s bench, that will always be my preferred place to cheer the Gulls on.